J.CO Donuts

 J.CO Donuts & Coffee is an Indonesian cafe restaurant chain that specializes in donuts, coffee and frozen yogurt.
 The company is owned and managed by Johnny Andrean Group.

-Business Growth
+History

-The first J.CO opened on June 26, 2005.
-In four months, the outlet made money and continued growing.
-On its eighth year, J.CO had 120 outlets in Indonesia, 12 in Malaysia and the Philippines, 4 in Singapore and 2 in China.
+The first J.CO opened on 26 June 2005.
+By its eighth year, J.CO had 120 outlets in Indonesia, 12 in Malaysia and the Philippines, four in Singapore and two in Hong Kong.
+As of 2025, J.CO operated 236 stores in Indonesia, Malaysia, Singapore, Philippines and Hong Kong.

-J.CO is the fastest growing donut and coffee chain in Indonesia with 236 stores opened since 2005.
-They have successfully penetrated into the local market in Indonesia against Krispy Kreme and Dunkin' Donuts to become one of the market leaders for donuts and coffee.